maltewirz/code-challenges/src/computer-science/system-design/systemDesign.md

 * Optimistic vs pessimistic locking (Sharepoint vs Google Docs)
   * Optimistic: Only before commiting the transaction, you check if the record was updated.
   * Pessimistic: Acquire all locks beforehand, then commit transaction.
-* Strong vs eventual consistency
+* Consistency
-  * Strong: You reads are guaranteed to see the latest write
+  * Strong: You reads are guaranteed to see the latest write (RDBMS)
-  * Eventual: Your reads will eventually see the latest write
+  * Eventual: Your reads will eventually see the latest write (Email)
+  * Weak: Your reads will or will not see the latest write (VoIP)
+* Availability
+  * Failover Active-passive: Heartbeats sent from active to passive server.
+If heartbeat interrupted, passive server takes over.
+Potential data loss in between missed heartbeat and take-over.
+  * Failover Active-active: Both servers are managing traffic and spread traffic.
+  * Replication Master-slave: Master serves reads and writes, replicating writes to slaves, slaves serve read only.
+Slave can become master with additional logic.
+  * Replication Master-Master: Both master serve reads and writes and replicate between each other.
+Increased latency for sync OR loosely consistent.
+    * Replication issues:
+    * More slaves, more replication lag
+    * Data loss if master fails before replication
+  * Availability uptime numbers.
+Calculation depends if systems are in parallel or in sequence (two available system with 99.9% result in 99.9999% availability)
+    * 99.9 %    8h per year
+    * 99.99 %   1h per year
+    * 99.999 %  5m per year
 * SQL vs NoSQL
   * SQL: provides ACID properties
   * NoSQL: scales better and higher availability